On certain extensions of vector bundles in p-adic geometry: Introduction

 \subsection{The main result}

 $ $

 Over the past decade, $p$-adic Hodge theory has undergone a remarkable development driven by a series of new geometric ideas.
-Of particular importance among such ideas are the theory of perfectoid spaces introduced by Scholze \cite{Scholze_perfectoid} and the geometric reformulation of $p$-adic Hodge theory by Fargues and Fontaine \cite{FF_curve} using a regular noetherian one-dimensional $\Q_p$-scheme called the \emph{Fargues-Fontaine curve}.
-Some notable applications of these ideas are the geometrization of the local Langlands correspondence by Fargues \cite{Fargues_geomLL} and the construction of local Shimura varieties by Scholze \cite{SW_berkeley}.
+Of particular importance among such ideas are the theory of perfectoid spaces introduced by Scholze \cite{Scholze_perfectoid} and the geometric reformulation of $p$-adic Hodge theory by Fargues and Fontaine \cite{FF_curve} using a noetherian one-dimensional $\Q_p$-scheme called the \emph{Fargues-Fontaine curve}.
+Some notable applications of these ideas are the geometrization of the local Langlands correspondence by Fargues-Scholze \cite{FS_geomLL} and the construction of local Shimura varieties by Scholze-Weinstein \cite{SW_berkeley}.

-This article aims to address the question of determining whether there exists a short exact sequence among three given vector bundles on the Fargues-Fontaine curve.
+In this article, we address the question of determining whether there exists a short exact sequence among three given vector bundles on the Fargues-Fontaine curve.
 This question naturally arises in the study of various objects in $p$-adic geometry.
 For example, a partial answer to this question obtained by the author and his collaborators in \cite{Arizona_extvb} leads to the work of Hansen \cite{Hansen_degenvb} that describes precise closure relations among the Harder-Narasimhan strata on the stack of vector bundles on the Fargues-Fontaine curve.
-In addition, a general answer to this question can be used to describe the geometry of the weakly admissible locus on the flag variety, in line with the work of Caraiani-Scholze \cite{CS} and Chen-Fargues-Shen \cite{CFS_admlocus}.
+In addition, a general answer to this question can be used to describe the geometry of the $p$-adic flag variety and the $B_{\dR}^+$-Grassmannian in terms of two natural stratifications, namely the Harder-Narasimhan stratification and the Newton stratification, in line with the work of many authors including Caraiani-Scholze \cite{CS_cohomunitaryshimura}, Chen-Fargues-Shen \cite{CFS_admlocus}, Shen \cite{Shen_HNstrata}, Chen \cite{Chen_FRconjnonbasic}, Viehmann \cite{Viehmann_weakadmlocNewton}, and Nguyen-Viehmann \cite{NV_HNstrata}.

 In order to state our main result, let us introduce some notations and terminologies.
 Let $\algclosedperfdfield$ be an algebraically closed perfectoid field of characteristic $p>0$.
 Denote by $\schff = \schff_\algclosedperfdfield$ the Fargues-Fontaine curve associated to $\algclosedperfdfield$.
-By a result of Fargues-Fontaine \cite{FF_curve} (and also Kedlaya \cite{Kedlaya_slopefiltrations}), every vector bundle $\Vcal$ on $\schff$ admits a unique \emph{Harder-Narasimhan decomposition}
+The Picard group of $\schff$ turns out to be naturally isomorphic to $\Z$, and consequently yields a good Harder-Narasimhan formalism for vector bundles on $\schff$.
+By a result of Fargues-Fontaine \cite{FF_curve} (and also Kedlaya \cite{Kedlaya_slopefiltrations}), every vector bundle $\Vcal$ on $\schff$ is uniquely determined up to isomorphism by its Harder-Narasimhan polygon $\HN(\Vcal)$.